 Yet another fruit tree makes it to the list.
 Plum trees are a fantastic source of vitamins and minerals, and the additional health benefits make for a long list.
 That’s a pretty good reason to have a source of plums right at your doorstep.

-But the tree has more to offer in the form of beautiful white flowers that contain nectar that has about 50% sugar, and honeybees can’t resist them.
+But this small tree has more to offer in the form of fragrant white flowers that attract bees.
+They contain nectar that has about 50% sugar, and honeybees can’t resist them.

-The trees are relatively small and require more attention in their first year.
+The trees require more attention in their first year.
 The subsequent years are quite trouble-free, with only annual pruning requirements.
 It is ideal for a small yard.

 The white flowers will really bring spring to life.
 The resounding buzz of foraging is the signature sound of hope and is the soundtrack of a potentially great harvest.